 Jane Grady died in 1878 and William in 1884,2 so Luke was pretty much alone in the world by the time of Frank O’Grady’s birth in 1888.

 There isn’t a single record of “Wolverhampton Luke” Grady in England after 1881: no marriage or death entries and no census or employment records.
 His proximity and family ties to the Corrs, along with the suspicious timing of his disappearance, all suggest strongly that he is Frank’s father.
 However I have no positive evidence to connect him with the Black Country glass industry or to place him in Birmingham in 1888.
 I’ve also been unable to trace the fate of all of Luke’s siblings – what happened to them all after they lost their father in 1884?

-(Luke’s brother Mark [O']Grady seems to have become a general clerk for the Great Western Railway in London & Cardiff.21 He died in 1889 in Newport, Monmouthshire, Wales.
+(Luke’s brother Mark [O']Grady became a general clerk for the Great Western Railway in London & Cardiff.17 He died in 1889 in Newport, Monmouthshire, Wales.
 His youngest sister Winifred married Austin Horsley in 1897, had one daughter, and died in Sussex in 1930.
 Agnes is recorded working as a domestic servant in London in 1891, but then disappears.
 Of Ellen and Martha, nothing.)

 It is possible that the same Luke O’Grady was the father of both Frank O’Grady/Corr and Francis Patrick O’Grady, making them half-brothers.
 Even if this is not the case, “Buffalo Bill” Luke O’Grady seems to have been just as elusive—both before and after the birth of his son—as ‘my’ Luke O’Grady.